the-events-calendar/event-tickets/readme.txt

 * Fix - Make sure the ticket creation is compatible with object cache.
 Thanks @zanart, @bethanymrac, @vividimage and others for flagging this!
 [105802]
 * Fix - Display a notice if the user accesses the tickets page and doesn't have tickets [89201]
 * Fix - If the ticket is a WooCommerce product and has a featured image, display it in the email [79877]
-* Fix - Make sure the Paypal orders are being recorded.
+* Fix - Make sure the PayPal orders are being recorded.
 Thanks @burlingtonbytes for flagging this!
 [108436]
 * Tweak - Added new action, `tribe_tickets_ticket_email_ticket_top`, to the tickets email template [79878]
 * Tweak - Changed `tribe_tickets_email_include_event_date` filter default value to true.
 Now event date shows by default in RSVP ticket emails.
 Thanks @melvidge for the feedback [102309]
 * Tweak - Replaced start date in the RSVP non-attendace email template with full event schedule details [87686]